GerritCodeReview/plugins_multi-site/src/main/resources/Documentation/about.md

 * events-broker library must be installed as a library module in the `$GERRIT_SITE/lib` directory of all the masters
+* global-refdb library must be installed as a library module in the `$GERRIT_SITE/lib` directory of all the masters
 * connected to the same message broker
 * behind a load balancer (e.g., HAProxy)